KalicoCrew/kalico/docs/MPC.md

   # This is used for initial state temperature and calibration but not for actual control.
 ```

-(Q: Does bed functionality work in it's own model.
-Can i use bed_fans as the part_cooling_fan in it's configuration)?

 ## Optional Configuration Parameters
 Filament parameters that can be set to improve the accuracy of the model.
 In general MPC is capable of controlling the hotend without accounting for the heat required to melt filament.
 The accuracy and responsiveness of MPC can be improved by accounting for the filament.
-*(Q: Why not set the defaults to some reasonable neutral value for ABS/ASA/PETG/PLA... density = 1.1 and heat_capacity 1.3.
-Close enough is good enough for MPC?)*
+Filament feed forward is not enabled unless the density and heat capacity are specified.

 ```
 filament_diameter:
   # default=1.75 (mm)
 filament_density:
   # default=0.0 (g/mm^2)
+  # An initial setting of 1.1 g/mm^2 should work well for most filaments.
 filament_heat_capacity:
   # default=0.0  (J/g/K)
+  # A initial setting of 1.3 J/g/K should work well for most filaments.
 ```

-The following are optional parameters that can be tuned but should not need changing from the default.
+The following are optional parameters that can be tuned but should not need changing from the default values.
 ```
 target_reach_time:
   # default=2.0 (sec)
 smoothing:
   # default=0.25 (sec)
 min_ambient_change:
   # default=1.0 (deg C)
   # Larger values of MIN_AMBIENT_CHANGE will result in faster convergence but will also cause
   # the simulated ambient temperature to flutter somewhat chaotically around the ideal value.
 steady_state_rate:
-  # default=0.5  (deg C/s) //  (Q- this is 1 deg/s in marlin??)
+  # default=0.5 (deg C/s)
 ```

 ## Calibrated Configuration Parameters